dustinmyers/AH-syllabus/README.md

   - Student understands the request response lifecycle in express including the order in which functions are called
   - Student can utilize middleware
 - Project:
-  - [Quiz App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
+  - [Trello App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
-  - [Quiz App Project Guide - Day 2](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
+  - [Trello App Project Guide - Day 2](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
 - Additional Reading:

 #### <a name="day103"></a> Day 3 - NodeJS III